Geniucker/Deploy-ChatGPT-to-API/README.md

 ## Steps
 1. Clone this repo to somewhere (suppose `/dcta/`)
-2. Edit the following variables:
+2. Edit the following variables in `run.py`:
    - `proxy`: format: `host:port`.
 If you don't need proxy, set it to `""`
    - `proxy_type`: possible values: `"socks5"` or `"http"`
    - `accounts`: It's a dictionary of accounts' info.
 Multiple users are supported.
 See the example bellow